mrahma04/horiseon/README.md

-# Website refactored for SEO optimization
+# SEO Optimization Project

-## This is a simple website built using HTML5 and CSS
-### Added following features for SEO optimizations
+##### This is a simple website built using HTML5 and CSS.
+Added the following features to source code for SEO optimization
+* Added HTML5 semantic tags
+* Added Alt tags to all images
+* Added H1 and Title elements
+* Added HTML5 logical structure to elements (header, main, section, footer etc.)